In a nutshell

 - Working in media, entertainment or sports is often assumed to be a glamorous affair.
 However, lawyers operating in these areas are preoccupied with the legal issues arising from them, leaving little time for hobnobbing with celebrities.

 - Landing a job as a media, libel, sports or entertainment lawyer is extremely tricky.
 While many have an interest in the field, the number of vacant positions is severely limited.
 Successful candidates usually have previous experience in a relevant sector, but even this will only get you so far; previous legal experience is also a must.

-- As Esports (electronic sports) continue to demonstrate enormous commercial potential, it is likely that the legal sector will have to adapt to meet the needs of a new client base.
-In 2016, West Ham United became the first Premier League club to sign an Esports player, and it is reported that the 2022 Asian Games will feature Esports as a medal event.
-Of course, familiar legal issues around things like player contracts and sponsorships will inevitably pop up, but since Esports is often consumed by young people via streaming websites, complex legal issues around intellectual property and publishing will likely increase demand for lawyers with specialised knowledge of the sector.
+- As esports (electronic sports) continue to demonstrate enormous commercial potential, it is likely that the legal sector will have to adapt to meet the needs of a new client base.
+The Asian Games (postponed from last year) will feature esports as a medal event, with the industry expected to reach an annual revenue of $1.8bn as a result.
+Since esports are often consumed by young people via streaming websites, complex legal issues around intellectual property and publishing will likely increase the demand for lawyers with specialist knowledge of the sector.